mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I will applaud your peoples' clarity of purpose, if not your stubborn insistence on independence."

   "We bow to no one, Melna.
-Not even to a senator."
+Not even to a fidelant."

   Pomri and Melna finished their last morsels of lunch while Linyu had stopped about halfway through the bread to resume hae twisting of the wire.